LittyProject/LittyBackend/README.md

 ## How to run

-Before run you **must** create .env file in main directory, and complete it by editing this example:
+Before run, you **must** create .env file in main directory, and complete it by editing this example:

 ```
 PORT=1920